-Gudrún was born in 1973.
+Gudrún was born in 1973 and lives in the United States.
 She was first elected as a Director at a shareholders’ meeting on 18 March 2010.
-She is not a shareholder of Arion Bank and is a dependent Director.
-Gudrún is Chairman of the Board Remuneration Committee and a member of the Board Audit and Risk Committee and the Board Credit Committee.
+She is not a shareholder of Arion Bank and is an independent Director.
+Gudrún is Chairman of the Board Remuneration Committee and is also a member of the Board Audit and Risk Committee.

 Gudrún completed an MA in applied economics at the University of Michigan, Ann Arbor in the United States in 2002 and gained an MA in statistics from the same university the following year.
 She graduated with a BA in economics from the University of Iceland in 1999.

 Gudrún is currently a lecturer in finance in the faculty of business administration at the University of Iceland.
 In 2009 and 2010 Gudrún worked as a senior researcher for the Parliamentary Special Investigation Commission looking into the causes and events leading up to the fall of the Icelandic banking system in 2008.
 She was assistant professor in the school of business at Reykjavík University from 2006 to 2013.
 Between 2004 and 2006 she worked as a specialist in the Financial Systems Department of the International Monetary Fund.
 She was a teaching and research assistant at the University of Michigan, Ann Arbor from 2002 to 2003.
 Gudrún worked as a securities broker at the Icelandic Investment Bank (FBA) between 1999 and 2001.
 She has served on the board of a fund management company of MP Bank and is the current chairman of the research and development company THOR.